nicholas-boyd/nicholas-boyd.github.io/index.md

 My name is Nicholas Boyd, and I'm both a web and game developer.
 [This site](https://nicholas-boyd.github.io) is meant to showcase my projects, and the design process that goes into them.

 Here are some of my projects:
 - [Project Monster](https://nicholas-boyd.github.io/Project-Monster-Build/): a card based RTS/RPG that uses base card powers and unit stats to determine damage and effects.
-There is no win condition yet, just have fun attacking stuff!
+There is no win condition yet, just have fun attacking stuff
+- [Web Hosted Facial Recognition](https://www.youtube.com/watch?v=x_2lEoLs9bM): while the site is not currently being hosted, this video shows a project in facial recognition I worked on with OpenFace and OpenCV
 - [SJSU Pokemon Club Website](https://nicholas-boyd.github.io/SJSUPokemonClubWebsite/): the website I've developed for the Pokemon Club at SJSU.
-It's also viewable at its main URL [sjsupokemon.club](https://sjsupokemon.club/).
+It's also viewable at its main URL [sjsupokemon.club](https://sjsupokemon.club/)
-- [RiskFaktor](https://nicholas-boyd.github.io/RiskFaktor/): originally created as a project for a neighbor whom wanted a website that mimicked the function and look of a slideshow.
+- [RiskFaktor](https://nicholas-boyd.github.io/RiskFaktor/): originally created as a project for a neighbor whom wanted a website that mimicked the function and look of a slideshow

 <!--- ### Markdown